pagkly/Zed/Investopedia3/Understanding Time Value.md

 ## The Basics of Time Value

-The price (or cost) of an option is an amount of money known as the [premium](https://www.investopedia.com/terms/p/premium.asp).
-An option buyer pays this premium to an option seller in exchange for the right granted by the option: the choice to exercise the option to buy or sell an asset or to allow it to [expire](https://www.investopedia.com/terms/e/expirationdate.asp) worthless.
+The price (or cost) of an option is an amount of money known as the [[premium]](https://www.investopedia.com/terms/p/premium.asp).
+An option buyer pays this premium to an option seller in exchange for the right granted by the option: the choice to exercise the option to buy or sell an asset or to allow it to [[expire]](https://www.investopedia.com/terms/e/expirationdate.asp) worthless.

-The intrinsic value is the difference between the price of the [underlying asset](https://www.investopedia.com/terms/u/underlying-asset.asp) and the [strike price](https://www.investopedia.com/terms/s/strikeprice.asp) of the option.
+The intrinsic value is the difference between the price of the [[underlying asset]](https://www.investopedia.com/terms/u/underlying-asset.asp) and the [[strike price]](https://www.investopedia.com/terms/s/strikeprice.asp) of the option.
 The intrinsic value for a call option—the right, but not the obligation, to buy an asset—is equal to the underlying price minus the strike price, while the intrinsic value for a put option—the right to sell an asset—is equal to the strike price minus the underlying price.

 An option's total premium is based on its intrinsic plus extrinsic value.
 A key part of extrinsic value is known as "time value."
 Under normal circumstances, a contract loses value as it approaches its expiration date because there is less time for the underlying security to move favorably.
 In other words, an option with one month to expiration that is [out of the money](https://www.investopedia.com/terms/o/outofthemoney.asp) (OTM) will have more extrinsic value than that of an OTM option with one week to expiration.

 Typically, the more time that remains until the option expires, the greater its time value, as the contract will have longer to become profitable.

 Another factor that affects extrinsic value and time value is [implied volatility](https://www.investopedia.com/terms/i/iv.asp) (IV).
 IV measures the amount an underlying asset may move over a specified period.
 If the IV increases, the extrinsic value will also increase.
-For instance, if an investor purchases a [call option](https://www.investopedia.com/terms/c/calloption.asp) with an annualized IV of 20% and the IV jumps to 30% the following day, the extrinsic value would rise as investors figure that dramatic moves boost the possibility of the asset moving their way.
+For instance, if an investor purchases a [[call option]](https://www.investopedia.com/terms/c/calloption.asp) with an annualized IV of 20% and the IV jumps to 30% the following day, the extrinsic value would rise as investors figure that dramatic moves boost the possibility of the asset moving their way.

 ### Calculating Time Value